 It is possible to make a DIY tongue scraper from scratch, like this one.
 We can't speak for the safety or effectiveness of such a device, though, and unless you have a lot of time on your hands you might decide it's worth just spending those few pounds on Amazon.

 Other ways of cleaning your tongue

-Many water flossers come with a tongue cleaning tip which emits a spray of water as you clean your tongue.
-People with a sensitive gag reflex may struggle with this tongue cleaning method, but on the other hand it can feel like a more hygienic way to clean your tongue.
-Check out our water flosser guide if you want to find one that includes a tongue cleaner tip.
+Many water flossers come with a tongue-cleaning tip which emits a spray of water as you clean your tongue.
+People with a sensitive gag reflex may struggle with this tongue-cleaning method, but on the other hand it can feel like a more hygienic way to clean your tongue.
+Check out our guide to the best water flossers if you want to find one that includes a tongue cleaner tip.

 Similarly, some premium electric toothbrushes have a special head and a setting specifically for tongue cleaning.
 The Oral-B Genius 9000 is one such model, but you can read our electric toothbrush guide to discover more options.